litespeedtech/lscache_wp/litespeed-cache/readme.txt

 Tags: cache, wp-cache, litespeed, super cache, http2, wordfence, bbpress, nextgengallery Requires at least: 4.0
 Tested up to: 4.8.1
-Stable tag: 1.1.6
+Stable tag: 1.2.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-Quickly and easily implement high-performance page caching on your WordPress site with the ultra-efficient LiteSpeed Cache.
+Speed up your page-load times.
+Get a faster site with high-performance page caching from LiteSpeed Cache.
+Easy to set up.
+Easy to use.

 == Description ==

-The LiteSpeed Cache Plugin for WordPress (LSCWP) is a PHP-based plugin that communicates with your installation of LiteSpeed Web Server and its built-in page cache, LSCache.
+LiteSpeed Cache for WordPress (LSCWP) is a PHP-based plugin that communicates with your installation of LiteSpeed Web Server and its built-in page cache (LSCache) to deliver superior performance to your WordPress site.

-Because LSCache is built directly into the server, overhead is significantly reduced and caching can be done more efficiently than with other PHP-based caches.
+Because LSCache is built directly into the server, overhead is significantly reduced and caching can be done more efficiently than with other PHP-based caches (WP Super Cache, W3 Total Cache, WP Fastest Cache, WP Rocket, etc.).

+LSCache is a server-side page cache.
+Page caches save time and resources, and they do so by storing the full content of dynamically-generated pages so that static copies may be served to the user.
+A page cache allows the server to bypass PHP and database queries altogether.
+LSCache, in particular, because of its close relationship with the server, can remember things about the cache entries that other plugins cannot, and it can analyze dependencies.
+It can utilize tags to manage the smart purging of the cache, and it can use vary cookies to serve multiple versions of cached content based on things like mobile vs. desktop, geographic location, and currencies.

+If all of that sounds complicated, no need to worry.
+LiteSpeed Cache for WordPress works right out of the box with default settings that are appropriate for most sites.
+And if you do need help, we're just [a forum post](https://wordpress.org/support/plugin/litespeed-cache/) away.

+LSCWP supports WordPress Multisite and is compatible with most popular plugins, including WooCommerce, bbPress, and Yoast SEO.
+Scroll down for a complete list.

+Want to know more about caching in general, and LiteSpeed caching in particular?
+See [our Caching 101 blog series](https://blog.litespeedtech.com/tag/caching-101/).

-= Installation =
+== Installation ==

 1. Install LiteSpeed Web Server Enterprise with LSCache Module or OpenLiteSpeed with cache module [Free].
 2. Install the LiteSpeed Cache for WordPress plugin and activate it.